giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### Binding Models (catch all)

 The `BindModelAsync<'T> (?cultureInfo : CultureInfo)` method is a generic model binding function which will try to pick the right model parsing function based on a request's HTTP verb and `Content-Type` header.
+The `QUERY` method is treated as a body-bearing method alongside `POST`, `PUT`, `PATCH` and `DELETE`.
 With the help of `BindModelAsync<'T>` it is possible to create a single endpoint which can bind JSON, XML, form and query string data:

 ```fsharp
 [<CLIMutable>]